ChrisSantosLang/redscience/docs/source/playerfactory.rst

 tournaments or other players' histories to be studied.
 Its creator can also set the *AI* to automatically learn from its own experiences.
 If you ever want a copy of an earlier version of an *AI*, you can "fork" it from a specified earlier timestamp.
-Trainers can set parameters for the learing algorithm and the following (or can auto-tune them to a given curriculum and game):
+Until saved, trainers can set parameters for the learing algorithm and for the following (or can auto-tune them to a given curriculum and game):

 :math:`\text{Offense}` (vs. Defense):
   :math:`1.0` means maximize wins; :math:`0.0` means minimize losses